the tara bixby podcast

 This podcast is a safe space to heal.
 My hope is that every episode leaves you feeling seen, supported, and just a little more empowered.
 Whether you're working through the hard stuff, regulating your nervous system, or simply searching for more joy and calm, you'll find conversations here that meet you where you are.

-New episodes drop every Wednesday, with surprise solo chats on Sundays.
+New episodes drop every Thursday!

-If you’re enjoying these conversations, please follow, leave a review, and share with someone who needs to hear these chats too.
+If you're enjoying these conversations, please follow, leave a review, and share with someone who needs to hear these chats, too.

 Come say hi on Instagram @thetarabixby.
 I always love meeting new friends.